 Figure 9 exemplifies the calculation of VDL time resolution used in this paper.
-We here evaluated VDL outputs by sweeping VDD_d of on-chip pulse generator, and obtained the relation between the number of flips in the VDL latch chain and VDD_d .
-Furthermore, we assessed the propagation delay of the delay element t_d , which equals to the width of injected pseudo pulse, at different voltages.
-We then obtain two regression lines; VDL outputs versus VDD_d and t_d versus VDD_d .
-From these two regression lines, we finally calculated the VDL time resolution for a converging path on a chip.
-This calibration was carried out for 63 converging paths on different chips.
-Note that the nonuniform time resolution within a VDL, which originates from within-die variation, is ignored in this calibration procedure.
+We here evaluated VDL outputs by sweeping VDD_d of on-chip pulse generator and injecting a pulse generated at each VDD_d to VDL propagating through a selected converging path, and obtained the relation between the number of flips in the VDL latch chain and VDD_d (Fig. 9(a)).
+Furthermore, we assessed the propagation delay of the delay element t_d , which equals to the width of injected pseudo pulse, at different voltages (Fig. 9(b)).
+We then obtain two regression lines; VDL outputs versus VDD_d (regression line 1) and t_d (equals pulse-width) versus VDD_d (regression line 2).
+By deleting VDD_d from these two regression lines, we obtained the relation between the assessed pulse-width and the calibrated VDL outputs (Fig. 9(c)), and finally calculated the average VDL time resolution as a slope of this linear function for a converging path on a chip.
+Note that the non-uniform time resolution within a VDL, which originates from the error residue in the regression in Figs. 9(a), (b) and is caused by within-die variation, is ignored in this calibration procedure.
+The calibration that explicitly considers this non-uniformity is a future work.